follow site By SUE SIENS

 Registration begins at 8 a.m., and The Plunge will start at 9 a.m.
 As an added incentive, the Polar Bear participant who raises the most donations for the event will be awarded a one-year individual membership to the Jimmy Floyd Family Center.
 To date, Paul Casner, frequent Plunge participant, has raised the most money and received the membership multiple times.

-The Floyd Center’s “plunge” was initiated in January 2000, at the newly opened Jimmy Floyd Family Center by former Mayor Don Fox as the premier event following the Center’s opening.
+enter site The Floyd Center’s “plunge” was initiated in January 2000, at the newly opened Jimmy Floyd Family Center by former Mayor Don Fox as the premier event following the Center’s opening.
 From the beginning, the event has served as a fundraiser to benefit the Wilson County Special Olympics.
 The event is coordinated by Tim Hill – Lebanon’s JFFC & Leisure Services Director, and Cindy Baker – Aquatics Director at the Center, along with lifeguards and other volunteers from the community as well as the Wilson County Special Olympics.
 Since its inception, the event has raised more than $40,000 for Special Olympics.

 What would possess anyone to go running head-long into freezing cold water in January?
 Every year, 40-75 brave souls have taken the plunge.
 Last year, Director Tim Hill had to break ice along the pool edge so participants could safely jump in.
 “Honestly, I dread going into the water.
 It isn’t too bad if the temperatures are above 40 but below that, it hurts,” said Hill, adding, “But it is worth it when you watch the Special Olympics swimmers and see the fun they have.
 It’s all worth it.”
 Hill and Lebanon City Councilman Joe Hayes have both participated every year.